chakra-core/ChakraCore/README.md

 * [Contribution guidelines](CONTRIBUTING.md)
 * [Blogs, talks and other resources](https://github.com/chakra-core/ChakraCore/wiki/Resources)

+## Installing via package manager

+For [vcpkg](https://github.com/microsoft/vcpkg) users there is a `chakracore` [port](https://github.com/microsoft/vcpkg/tree/master/ports/chakracore) that can be installed via `vcpkg install chakracore` or by adding it to `dependencies` section of your `vcpkg.json` file.

+The port supports both windows and linux platforms.

 ## Building ChakraCore

 You can build ChakraCore on Windows 7 SP1 or above, and Windows Server 2008 R2 or above, with either Visual Studio 2015 or 2017 with C++ support installed.
 Once you have Visual Studio installed: